genesiscommunitysuccess/docs/docs/server-reference/essential-information/processes-xml.md

 The `scheduleRestart` tag accepts boolean value if set to true indicates that the process needs to be restarted automatically if process dies unexpectedly.
 Default value is false

 The `groupId` tag defines which group the project belongs to.
 Example: genesis and auth processes belong to GENESIS and AUTH groupId respectively.
-For any new application the value for groupId will be **application name**.
+For any new application, the value for groupId will be **application name**.
 Commands startGroup and killGroup will use groupId to start/kill groups of processes

-The `description` tag describes about the process
+The `description` tag describes the process

 The `primaryOnly` tag accepts boolean value.
 Defines which processes are set to run on primary nodes only in a cluster ex: GENESIS_AUTH_CONSOLIDATOR.
 Default value is false

-The `arguments` tag: This helps in hardcoding the process arguments while starting the processes since some processes always need arguments on startup
+The `arguments` tag: This helps in hard-coding the process arguments while starting the processes,  since some processes always need arguments on startup